Module 2, Use cases

 ‘Use case’ refers to a function or series of functions that a user performs in the service so that the service can fulfil a need assigned to it.
 A use case is an account of the interaction between the user and the system.
 It indicates what state the system is in, how the system reacts during the use case, what exceptions may occur and what the state of the system becomes like when the use case is completed.

-A ‘user story’, or a scenario, resembles a use case, but it is usually written at a higher level and from the user’s perspective: What does the user want to do in the service and why?
-What is the objective of this task from the user’s standpoint?
-In accordance with its name, a user story can be a more prosaic account that does not have to comment on what happens in the service technically.
+A user story or scenario is similar to a use case but is usually written at a higher level and from the user’s perspective.
+It describes what the user wants to do with the service and why.
+What is the goal of this task from the user’s point of view?
+A user story can be more informal and descriptive, and it doesn’t need to address the technical details of the service.

-As such, all user interface functions should be created based on use cases alone, and use cases in turn should be iterated when it is discovered that the user interface is still missing some of the basic requirements set for the service, or that the requirements include aspects that were not anticipated.
-Thus, use cases and stories are particularly well suited for agile development and MVP (minimum viable product) publishing.
+All user interface functions should be created based on use cases.
+Use cases should be iterated whenever it is found that the UI still lacks some basic requirements or has unforeseen features.
+Use cases and user stories are particularly well suited to agile development and MVP (minimum viable product) release.

 Accessibility in a use case

-The following method can be of help: Begin the creation of use cases with higher-level use stories that are written from the perspective of a user to whom the function is imagined to be important on the one hand but potentially difficult on the other.
-The user can even consistently be a so-called special user: a person with sensory or cognitive limitations caused by factors such as inadequate language or reading skills, a disability or aging.
+The following approach can be helpful: Start by creating high-level use stories from the perspective of a user for whom the function is both important and potentially challenging.
+The user can consistently be a so-called special user, such as someone with sensory or cognitive limitations due to factors like language barriers, reading difficulties, disabilities, or aging.

-If the use case is designed so that the user in question can manage it, it is likely that other users will also be able to carry out the task – even with great ease.
-That way, it will also be more straightforward to include aspects such as special notes on aid devices – and thus the legally prescribed WCAG criteria as well – in the software requirements derived from the use case.
-Otherwise, the criteria may be perceived as a large group of somewhat abstract requirements that is difficult to concretise.
+If the use case is designed so that the user in question can manage it, it is likely that other users will also be able to complete the task with ease.
+This method also makes it simpler to incorporate special considerations, such as notes on assistive devices, and ensures that the software requirements meet the legally mandated WCAG criteria.
+Otherwise, these criteria can seem like a collection of abstract requirements that are hard to apply in practice.

 Example